-Issue Iran's national Interests U.S. interests vis-à-vis Iran Influence Regional influence/ primacy (probably necessitates displacing U.S. presence) HIGH Prevent attacks on U.S. presence in the region; maintain influence and ability to operate in the region HIGH (but decreasing) Security Its own security, from neighbors and especial- ly from Israel (obtaining nuclear weapons is one mechanism to achieve this), as well as from the United States (fear of regime change) HIGH Prevent Iran from ob- taining nuclear weapons; maintain stable balance of power in the region HIGH (but decreasing) Regional stability Regional stability and allies, especially vis-à-vis Syria and Iraq (support- ing SMGs, Hezbollah, and Hamas is a means to an end) HIGH Stem Iranian meddling in regional conflicts (such as those involving SMGs, Hezbollah, and Hamas) to increase regional stability MEDIUM Population Stable population that cannot challenge rule or clergy HIGH Less repression of pop- ulation; a regime more favorable to U.S. values MEDIUM (but decreasing) Economic Economic stability and prosperity (which enhances stability) MEDIUM Oil security MEDIUM (but decreas- ing with increase of U.S. production) Shi'ism Velayat-e Faqih/protec- tors of the Shia religion HIGH Stem Iranian (Shia fundamentalist Islamist) influence MEDIUM Israel Eradication of Israel (though more of a long-term aspirational and rhetorical goal than one that will be actively pursued anytime soon) HIGH (but long-term) Security for Israel MEDIUM stand up to that of the other actor.
-For instance, many of Iran's interests are driven by survival, proximity, and regional aspirations, whereas the United States' interest and engagement in the Middle East have been waning in recent years.
-A nation's interest will naturally tend to be stronger on issues that affect it or its region directly, whereas issues that are farther away and indirect naturally will not be as compelling if they do not fall into the survival or vital interest categories.
+Issue Iran's national interests U.S. interests vis-à-vis Iran Influence Regional influence/ primacy (probably necessitates displacing U.S. presence) Prevent attacks on U.S. presence in the region; maintain influence and ability to operate in the region Security Its own security, from neighbors and especially from Israel (obtaining nuclear weapons is one mechanism to achieve this), as well as from the United States (fear of regime change) Prevent Iran from obtaining nuclear weapons; maintain stable balance of power in the region Regional stability Regional stability and allies, especially vis-à-vis Syria and Iraq (support- ing SMGs, Hezbollah, and Hamas is a means to an end) Stem Iranian meddling in regional conflicts (such as those involving SMGs, Hezbollah, and Hamas) to increase regional stability Population Stable population that cannot challenge rule or clergy Less repression of pop- ulation; a regime more favorable to U.S. values Economic Economic stability and prosperity (which enhances stability) Oil security Shi'ism Velayat-e Faqih/protec- tors of the Shia religion Stem Iranian (Shia fundamentalist Islamist) influence Israel Eradication of Israel (though more of a long-term aspirational and rhetorical goal than one that will be actively pursued anytime soon) Security for Israel